 elm repl to understand what partial functions are.
 Create a function called multiply with two parameters in the repl.

 When we apply it to two arguments, we get the expected result.

-But, what if we only give it the first argument?
+Let’s see what happens if we pass only the first argument.

 Hmm… It returns a function instead of giving us an error.
 Let’s capture that function in a constant.

 multiplyByThree is a partial function.
-When Elm sees that we haven’t given enough arguments to a function, instead of complaining it applies the function to given arguments and returns a new function that can be applied to the remaining arguments at a later point in time.
+When Elm sees that we haven’t given enough arguments to a function, it doesn’t complain.
+It simply applies the function to given arguments and returns a new function that can be applied to the remaining arguments at a later point in time.
 This has many practical benefits.
 You will see plenty of examples of partial function application throughout the book.

 Forward Function Application

 |> operator that made our code look so pretty.
 It’s called the forward function application operator.
 Since that name is too long, the Elm community refers to it as the pipe operator.
 It is very useful for avoiding parentheses.
 It pipes the result from previous expression to the next one.